travelnxt/appacitive-docs/v1.0/index.md

     objectBIds : [idForJane, idForTarzan, idForHouse1, idForHouse2]
     fields: ["__id"]
 }).then(function(connections) {
-    // connections is an array of all connections netween objectAId  and objectBIds which is returned as argument to onsuccess connections.forEach(function(con) {
+    // connections is an array of all connections between objectAId  and objectBIds which is returned as argument to onsuccess connections.forEach(function(con) {
       if (conn.relation == 'marriage') {
         console.log("John and Jane are married");